smarthg/harper-form-tool/README.md

 1. Update the schema in `shared/schema.ts`
 2. Add the field to `fieldDefinitions.ts` with appropriate aliases
 3. Update `InsuranceForm.tsx` to include the new field
-4. Add extraction logic in `storage.ts` if using PDF extraction
+4. Update form field references in related components

 ## Contributing